Crazys-Corner/ApplyHook/README.md

 ApplyHook is an Open Source application software written in PHP, JS & Bootstrap.
 It is perfect for game server owners to hire their staff teams, development teams and managers.

+## Features

+- Applications go to a designated Webhook you set on discord
+- You can choose the branding when running the setup script!

 ## How do I use it?

 First, go to